oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 ```
 :::

-## ##subsec Passing Query Options in the Request Body
+## ##subsec Passing Resource Path and Query Options in the Request Body

-The query options part of an OData URL can be quite long, potentially
+The resource path and the query options part of an OData URL can be quite long, potentially
 exceeding the maximum length of URLs supported by components involved in
 transmitting or processing the request.
 One way to avoid this is
 wrapping the request in a batch request, which has the penalty of